Home » Gluten Free Sugar Cookies – Perfect Cut-Out Cookies

 Baking the Cookies

-The size of your cookies – Obviously larger cookies will need to bake for longer than smaller ones.
+The size of your cookies – Larger cookies will need to bake for longer than smaller ones.

 The shape of your cookies – If your cookie cutter has smaller, more detailed/finer areas, those will brown faster than the rest of the cookie.
 Keep a close eye on them during the last few minutes of baking to make sure those parts don’t brown too much.

-The thickness that you rolled the dough to – I like to roll the dough to about 5mm thick.
+The thickness that you roll the dough to – I like to roll the dough to about 5mm thick.
 If you roll yours thicker or thinner, you’ll need to adjust your baking time.

 Your oven – I bake the cookies on regular bake, which in our oven has heat coming from the top and bottom elements and no fan.
 If your oven heats differently or has a fan setting that you can’t turn off, you may need to play around with the temperature setting and baking time to figure out what works best for you.